Memphis, Tennessee: Health care

 The Memphis and Shelby County region supports numerous hospitals, including the Methodist and Baptist Memorial health systems, two of the nation's largest private hospitals.
 Until the 1960s and the end of segregation, most hospitals only served white patients.
 One of the few hospitals for African Americans in Memphis in those times was Collins Chapel Connectional Hospital, whose historic building now houses a homeless shelter.

 Methodist Le Bonheur Healthcare, the largest healthcare provider in the Memphis region and the fourth largest employer as of 2018, operates seven hospitals and several rural clinics.
 Methodist Healthcare operates, among others, the Le Bonheur Children's Hospital, which offers primary level 1 pediatric trauma care, as well as a nationally recognized pediatric brain tumor program.
 Methodist Healthcare also operates Methodist University Hospital, a 617-bed facility 1 mile southeast of Le Bonheur.

 Baptist Memorial Healthcare operates fifteen hospitals (three in Memphis), including Baptist Memorial Hospital, and with a merger in 2018 became the largest healthcare system in the mid-South.
 According to Health Care Market Guide's annual studies, Mid-Southerners have named Baptist Memorial their "preferred hospital choice for quality".

 The St. Jude Children's Research Hospital, leading pediatric treatment and research facility focused on children's catastrophic diseases, resides in Memphis.
 The institution was conceived and built by entertainer Danny Thomas in 1962 as a tribute to St. Jude Thaddeus, patron saint of impossible, hopeless, and difficult causes.

-Memphis is also home to Regional One Healthcare, which is locally referred to as "The Med".
-In recent years, the hospital has experienced severe funding difficulties that nearly led to a reduction or elimination of emergency room services.
-In July 2010, The Med received approximately $40.6 million in federal and local funding to keep the Elvis Presley Trauma Center operational.
+Regional One Health is located in Memphis.

 Memphis is home to Delta Medical Center of Memphis, which is the only employee-owned medical facility in North America.

 Individual health insurance marketplace insurers are limited, with Bright Health and Cigna offering coverage in the area.

 Notable people

 Twin towns – sister cities

-Memphis has three sister cities, as per Sister Cities International:
+Memphis has sister city relationships with: